Cold Calling: Definition, Tips, and Best Practices

 How do you get past a gatekeeper on a cold call?

 Be direct and respectful.
-State who you're calling for and why.
-If the gatekeeper asks what it's regarding, give a brief, specific reason tied to the decision-maker's role.
+State who you are calling for and why in one sentence.
+If the gatekeeper asks what it is regarding, give a brief, specific reason tied to the decision-maker's role, not a vague "I have a business opportunity."
+Avoid being evasive; gatekeepers are trained to screen vague callers.
+A specific, confident reason for calling is more likely to get you through than a clever workaround.

 How helpful was this article?